-- 1. Infractions that force the main referees to make a public warning to the player or team representative that commits it. - 2.
-The referees will write down all verbal warnings made during a match, and they will also be noted in the official match report. - 3.
-Verbal warnings are as follows: - a.
+- 1. Infractions that force the main referees to show a yellow card to the player or team representative that commits it. - 2.
+The referees will write down all yellow cards shown during a match, and they will also be noted in the official match report. - 3.
+Yellow cards are shown for the following situations: - a.
 Simulating an injury. - b.
 Jumping the barrier without prior authorization from the main referees, either with the game active or stopped. - c.
 Doctor and/or masseur who enters the rink to assist a player or goalkeeper without the authorization of the main referees. - d.
-Players or goalkeepers who are prepared for the execution of a penalty or a direct free hit and who, without the authorization of the main referees, go to their bench or any other place on the rink. - e.
-A player who intentionally plays the ball without a stick. - f.
-Player who, while with broken skates (e.g., lost or blocked wheel, skate separated from the boot, etc.) plays the ball intentionally. - g.
-Goalkeeper who plays or defends the ball without wearing all their protective equipment (helmet, chest pad, two gloves and two goalkeepers' shin pads); or when they take part in the game and their equipment does not meet the regulatory conditions. - h.
-Player who chooses to direct the ball towards the body or equipment of the goalkeeper who has temporarily lost their stick or the body of a rival player who was fallen on the rink, with no intention of scoring a goal. - i.
-Coach, player or other representative of the team who disagrees with a referee decision, without using swear words or insults. - j.
-Coach who deliberately delays the return of players to restart the game after a timeout. - k.
-During the execution of a direct free hit or penalty, a defending player who moves in the direction of the ball before the referee whistles to restart the game. - l.
-Goalkeeper who is in defence of their goal during a direct free hit or penalty, and moves before the referee whistles or is blowing their whistle. - m.
+Goalkeeper that goes to the bench, without authorization from the Main Referees.
+In a time out or when a player is being assisted on the rink it is not necessary to get the permission of the Main Referees. - e.
+Players or goalkeepers who are prepared for the execution of a penalty or a direct free hit and who, without the authorization of the main referees, go to their bench or any other place on the rink. - f.
+A player who intentionally plays the ball without a stick. - g.
+Player who, while with broken skates (e.g., lost or blocked wheel, skate separated from the boot, etc.) plays the ball intentionally.

+- h.
+Goalkeeper who plays or defends the ball without wearing all their protective equipment (helmet, chest pad, two gloves and two goalkeepers' shin pads); or when they take part in the game and their equipment does not meet the regulatory conditions. - i.
+Player who chooses to direct the ball towards the body or equipment of the goalkeeper who has temporarily lost their stick or the body of a rival player who was fallen on the rink, with no intention of scoring a goal. - j.
+Coach, player or other representative of the team who disagrees with a referee decision, without using swear words or insults. - k.
+Coach who deliberately delays the return of players to restart the game after a timeout. - l.
+During the execution of a direct free hit or penalty, a defending player who moves in the direction of the ball before the referee whistles to restart the game. - m.
+Goalkeeper who is in defence of their goal during a direct free hit or penalty, and moves before the referee whistles. - n.
 Player who executes the direct free hit or penalty without the referee having whistled to start the execution.